 - Select Most Compatible instead of High Efficiency

-Note: This will increase the file size of your photos significantly and use more storage.
+Note: This will significantly increase the file size of your photos (roughly 2× larger) and use more iPhone storage.
 Only do this if compatibility is more important than storage efficiency.
+For most users, keeping HEIC and converting as needed with TinyPNG Now is the better approach.

 Batch Converting Multiple HEIC Files